40843245/CSharp/built-in package/System/Type/tutorial guide/CH12 -- get memebers info of specific class.md

-# CH9 -- get members info of specific type
+# CH9 -- get members info of specific class
 ## objectives
 You will learn how to

-+ get members info of specific type
++ get members info of specific class

-## CH9.1 -- get members info of specific type
+## CH9.1 -- get members info of specific class
 ### `GetMembers` instance method
-To get members info of specific type,
+To get members info of specific class,

 just simply invoking `GetMembers` instance method.